AliceO2Group/Control/occ/README.md

 is to be a debugging and development aid for non-FairMQ O² devices, where FairMQ's interactive controller is not available.

-In aliBuild it is part of the Control-core package.
+In aliBuild it is part of the `coconut` package.

 `peanut` can connect to a running OCClib-based process, query its status, drive its state machine and push runtime configuration data.